andreisbitnev/blog/source/_posts/1-mean-app.md

 For this purpose we will add a <b>test</b> component to our angular app, which will have a form with a single input and a button.
 The form will be sent to the backend, and then saved to mongoDb in the <b>test</b> database.
 We will also fetch all the values from the <b>test</b> database and display them below the form as a list.<br>
 We won\`t be going into further detail about angular or express at this point, because it\`s not the purpose of this tutorial.
 All the steps will be shown and described in upcoming tutorials, when we\`ll be actually building the app.

-Run the `ng generate component test` to add a new component to angular app.
+Go to ~/smart-house/fe directory and run the `ng generate component test` to add a new component to angular app.
 Below are listed all the files, that need to be added or changed for the test app to run correctly, and what they should contain.<br>

-~/smart-home/fe/src/app/app.component.html
+~/smart-house/fe/src/app/app.component.html

 ```html
 <app-test></app-test>
 ```

-~/smart-home/fe/src/app/test/test.component.html
+~/smart-house/fe/src/app/test/test.component.html

 ```html
 <div>